AndrewRoddy/Gomodoro/README.md

 ## To Do

+Move Project to Ionic
+- [ ] **Move project to Ionic for Mobile**
+- [ ] Fully rework desktop layout for mobile
+  - Mobile should look exactly like desktop does in mobile mode
+- [ ] Publish mobile app in beta

 ### To Do : Complete
 - [X] `11.21.2025` Finish settings menu
 - [X] `11.21.2025` Add ability to reset back to time when last closed